RedHat Insights Connector

 Asset Data Validation

-Objective: Ensure the number of systems (devices) in RedHat Insights aligns with the number of devices displayed in Tenable Exposure Management.
+Objective: Ensure that the number of assets in RedHat Insights aligns with the number of assets displayed in Exposure Management.

 In RedHat Insights: